coding-for-reproducible-research/CfRR_Courses/individual_modules/section_landing_pages/introduction_to_julia.md

 ## Pre-requisite Knowledge

-Attendees of the workshop should already be familiar with a programming language such as Python and should have already installed and been able to run an example of a Julia code snippet.
+Attendees of the workshop should already be familiar with a programming language and should have already installed and been able to run an example of a Julia code snippet.